-Find Edible Wild Spring Plants
+Find Edible Wild Plants in Spring

 Eating wild doesn’t always require venturing far.
 “A vacant lot in town may have more to find than the Allagash Wilderness,” says Tom Seymour.
-A few years ago in Maine’s Moosehead Lake region, Seymour led a plant seminar whose participants foraged on publicly owned land, not far from a new building site and a stream.
+A few years ago in Maine’s Moosehead Lake region, Seymour led a plant seminar whose participants foraged for edible wild plants on publicly owned land, not far from a new building site and a stream.
 “We found baskets and baskets of things,” he says, “mint, jewelweed, and dock.”

 These delicate greens’ preferred location?
 The rich sediment banks of slow-moving streams.
 Head out after the ground has thawed and blackflies have made their first appearance, Seymour advises.
 Pick when the stem is just a couple of inches long and before the fronds have unfurled: Grab the plant near the ground and bend until it snaps.